Blackbirding: Robert Towns and the first shipments

+Expansion of labour recruitment for Queensland

-The high demand for very cheap labour in the sugar and pastoral industries of Queensland, resulted in Towns' main labour recruiter, Henry Ross Lewin, and another recruiter by the name of John Crossley opening their services to other land-owners.
+The high demand for very cheap labour in the sugar and pastoral industries of Queensland resulted in Towns' main labour recruiter, Henry Ross Lewin, and John Crossley, another recruiter, opening their services to other land-owners.
 In 1867, King Oscar, Spunkie, Fanny Nicholson and Prima Donna returned with close to 1,000 Kanakas who were offloaded in the ports of Brisbane, Bowen and Mackay.
 This influx, together with information that the recently arrived labourers were being sold for £2 each and that kidnapping was at least partially used during recruitment, raised fears of a burgeoning new slave trade.
 These fears were realised when French officials in New Caledonia complained that Crossley had stolen half the inhabitants of a village in Lifou, and in 1868 a scandal evolved when Captain McEachern of Syren anchored in Brisbane with 24 dead islander recruits and reports that the remaining ninety on board were taken by force and deception.
 Despite the controversy, no action was taken against McEachern or Crossley.

+In early 1868, fears of a new slave trade and the absence of legislation governing imported non-European labour led to some public opposition to the trade in Brisbane, including a committee chaired by Joshua Jeays and a petition to Queen Victoria.
+The wording of the petition indicates that the opposition was motivated by a combination of indignation at the unethical treatment of the forced labour, racist views on immigration, and fears of retaliation.

 Many members of the Queensland government were already either invested in the labour trade or had Kanakas actively working on their land holdings.
-Therefore, the 1868 legislation on the trade in the form of the Polynesian Labourers Act, that was brought in due to Syren debacle, requiring every ship to be licensed and carry a government agent to observe the recruitment process, was poor in protections and even more poorly enforced.
-Government agents were often corrupted by bonuses paid for labourers 'recruited,' or blinded by alcohol, and did little or nothing to prevent sea-captains from tricking islanders on-board or otherwise engaging in kidnapping with violence.
-The Act also stipulated that the Kanakas were to be contracted for no more than 3 years and be paid £18 for their work.
-This was an extremely low wage that was only paid at the end of their three years of work.
-Additionally, a system whereby the Islanders were heavily influenced to buy overpriced goods of poor quality at designated shops before they returned home, robbed them further.
-The Act, instead of protecting the South Sea Islanders, actually gave legitimacy to a kind of slavery in Queensland.
+The Polynesian Labourers Act of 1868, which they enacted in response to the Syren incident, required every ship to be licensed and carry a government agent to observe the recruitment process, but had few adequate protections and was poorly enforced.
+Government agents were often corrupted by bonuses paid for the numbers of labourers "recruited", and did little or nothing to prevent recruiters from tricking islanders on-board or otherwise engaging in kidnapping.
+The Act stipulated that the Kanakas were to be contracted for no more than three years and paid £18 for their work – an extremely low wage that was only paid at the end of their indenture.
+Islanders were also heavily influenced to buy overpriced goods of poor quality at designated shops before they returned home, which further deprived them of income.
+The Act, instead of protecting the South Sea Islanders, was criticised for giving legitimacy to a kind of slavery in Queensland.